hugegreenbug/xf86-input-cmt/README.md

 If you use the Ubuntu package, the config files are installed in /usr/share/xf86-input-cmt.

+You will also need to move your old config file out of the way or remove the previous driver.
+If you were using the synaptics driver, move the synaptics.conf (/usr/share/X11/xorg.conf.d/50-synaptics.conf on Ubuntu) to something other than .conf or remove the synaptics driver.

 Packages
 ============
 There is an ubuntu ppa with the latest releases here: https://launchpad.net/~hugegreenbug/+archive/cmt .